 First and foremost, it means access.
 Many have talked about meaningfully changing access in healthcare; we believe we’re actually moving the needle.
 As Covid-19 has highlighted, there are healthcare deserts everywhere, and access is not universal.
-With IDx-DR we now have a system that can be plugged in anywhere and enables a point-of-care diagnostic result.
+With LumineticsCore (formerly known as IDx-DR) we now have a system that can be plugged in anywhere and enables a point-of-care diagnostic result.
 Those willing to bring it into their practice will get paid for taking a few minutes to prevent their patients from going blind.
 That’s pretty great and is central to our mission.

 The agency recognized the benefit that “emerging and evolving technologies” could have as a way to increase “access to care for Medicare beneficiaries, improve outcomes and reduce overall costs to the program.”
 By recognizing that practitioners incur resource costs for use of the system, patients can have equal access to the technology.
 The national Medicare rate will benefit provider and patient access to vision-saving technologies.
-Whether a person lives in far reaching areas of Alaska or in New York City will no longer determine access to the IDx-DR service.
+Whether a person lives in far reaching areas of Alaska or in New York City will no longer determine access to the LumineticsCore (formerly known as IDx-DR) service.